Manhattan

 What is the difference between Fraxel and fractional laser?

-Fraxel Restore Dual is a type of non-ablative fractional laser that uses a fractional Erbium laser to target only a fraction of the skin, stimulating collagen production while keeping the surface of the skin intact.
-The Fraxel restore dual laser is considered the best fractional laser and the most widely used abd tested out fractional laser by most experts.
+Fraxel Restore Dual is a type of non-ablative laser that uses a fractional non-ablative Erbium laser to target only a fraction of the skin, stimulating collagen production while keeping the surface of the skin intact.
+The Fraxel restore dual laser is considered the best fractional laser and the most widely used and tested by most experts.
 It was also the first fractional laser developed.
 Dr. Rokhsar was involved in the development of the Fraxel laser and introduced Fraxel around the world in 2004-2005 to Australia, Asia, Europe and in 2003 in South America.
 Dr. Rokhsar is an international authority on the Fraxel laser and has done more procedures than any other physician in the U.S.

 Overall, fractional laser treatment is a non-invasive treatment that uses a device to deliver a laser beam that targets a fraction of the skin at a time.